-The option No retrieval of schema information can be used to disable the retrieval of schema information in order to improve performance.
+The option No retrieval of schema information can be used to disable the retrieval of schema information4 in order to improve performance.
 This checkbox is deactivated by default and should only be activated after having ensured that schema information are unnecessary.

-The CACHE\TIMEOUT configures a short living per process cache for LDAP users.
+The CACHE_TIMEOUT configures a short living per process cache for LDAP users.
 The cache is not shared between different Python processes, if you are running more processes in Apache or Nginx.
 You can set this to 0 to deactivate this cache.

 The Server pool retry rounds and Server pool skip timeout settings configure the behavior of the LDAP server pool.
 When establishing a LDAP connection, the resolver uses a round-robin strategy to select a LDAP server from the pool.
 If the current server is not reachable, it is removed from the pool and will be re-inserted after the number of seconds specified in the skip timeout.
-If no server from the pool is reachable, the servers are queried again from the beginning.
-If a reachable server has not been found after the number of rounds specified in the retry rounds, the request fails.
+If the pool is empty after a round, a timeout is added before the next round is started.
+The ldap3 module defaults system wide to 10 seconds before starting the next round.
+This timeout can be changed by setting PI_LDAP_POOLING_LOOP_TIMEOUT to an integer in seconds in pi.cfg.
+If no reachable server could be found after the number of rounds specified in the retry rounds, the request fails.